Cloud Insight FAQ

 }

-5. Repeat it every minute
+5. Repeat it at a 1-minute interval.

-If you have checked Custom Product Type, ID Dimension, Dimensions, and Metric in Cloud Insight normally, repeat procedures No. 2 and 3 above every minute (using appropriate means such as Crontab) to collect metric values with Cloud Insight.
+If you have checked Custom product type, ID Dimension, Dimensions, and Metric in Cloud Insight normally, repeat procedures No. 2 and 3 above every minute (using appropriate means such as Crontab) to collect metric values with Cloud Insight.

 Q. What is agent_status metric?

-• 0: when the agent is normal
+• 0: When the agent is normal.

 The agent_status values are processed as branches rather than consecutively.
 If the server is stopped while the agent is normal, the agent_status value will change from 0 to 2 rather than from 0 through 1 to 2.

 Note that the ping check is performed against your server by a separate management server (ping check monitoring server).
-As ping check failure is not the same as a server failure, if the agent_status value is 2, you need to check the network as well as the agent and server status.
+As ping check failure is not the same as a server failure, if the agent_status value is 2, you need to check the Network as well as the Agent and server status.

-Q. What is the difference in data between Process data and Plugin Process data in server (VPC)?
+Q. What is the difference in data between Process data and Plugin Process data in Server (VPC)?

 A. Process refers to the data related to the server's TOP 10 processes.
 Plugin process refers to the data related to the specific processes set by the user.
-Accordingly, we recommend that you use the plugin process feature to monitor specific processes.
+Accordingly, we recommend that you use the Plugin Process feature to monitor specific processes.

-Q. How can I use the server (VPC)'s Plugin (File/Process/Port) features?
+Q. How can I use the Server (VPC)'s Plugin (File/Process/Port) features?

-See the following for the Plugin configuration and view APIs.
+See the following for the Plugin configuration and view APIs:

 Plugin (File/Process/Port) Metric is Extended and requires detailed monitoring settings of the server.

-See the detailed examples below.
+See the detailed examples as follows:

 (It is described based on the Plugin Process.
 It is similarly applied to Plugin File and Plugin Port.)